 Difference According to Data Analysis: Qualitative and Quantitative

-Data, whether qualitative or quantitative, cannot prove or demonstrate anything on its own; it must be evaluated in order to reveal its meaning in relation to the study questions.
+Data, whether qualitative or quantitative, cannot prove or demonstrate anything on its own; it must be evaluated to reveal its meaning to the study questions.
 Each sort of data requires a different approach to analysis.

 Quantitative data analysis